Why is positive training better than using aversive training methods?

 If a dog shows a behaviour which results in a perceived positive outcome, he or she is more likely to show the behaviour again on subsequent occasions – this is known as reinforcement.

-Simplistically, in order to change a behaviour you need reinforce the desired one.
+In order to change a behaviour you need reinforce the desired one.

 "The strongest relationships between dogs and humans are based on cooperation and kindness rather than on human dominance and animal submission.
 If you choose to use positive techniques when building a relationship with your dog, you will be on your way to establishing and maintaining a connection that increases trust and results in a stronger, healthier bond between you.
 Put simply, if your dog feels good about you, she will be happier, confident, better behaved, and more inclined to respond to you when you ask her to do something" - Victoria Stilwell